duongminhthuan1478/Angular-Eshop/README.md

 - RXJS
 - NGRX For User Session
 - SCSS
+- Authen & author:
+ + Using atob() to decode token payload data to determine user is Admin or not
+ + Using HttpInterceptor to append Authorization token for every request api

 # For Backend ( WebAPI ): localhost:3000 | using npm start to run